renato76/bbc-api/README.md

 ## **Challenges:**

 Filtering data as per requirements was challenging.
-I managed to eventually get it to filter results based on words contained in the post decriptions.
+I managed to eventually get it to filter results based on words contained in the post decriptions and tags.

-It would be great to also be able to filter by tags and by user first names etc.
+It would be great to also be able to filter by user first names etc.

 ## **Wins:**